For inquiries into commercial licensing, please see Chimera Commercial Licensing.

 While this list is not as lively as the chimera-users mailing list, it is actively monitored by the Chimera developers, and can be a very useful resource for getting sample code and other helpful pointers for writing your own extensions in Chimera.

-You can subscribe to the chimera-dev mailing list, view the whole archive, or search the archive:
+You can subscribe to the chimera-dev mailing list, or view/search the whole archive.

 Chimera announcements list: